Everything you need

 If your accountant falls into one of the last two categories, then we want to speak to you – and we want to speak to your accountant too!

 We have an in-depth knowledge of R&D tax credits and how the system works.
-This means we leave no stone unturned when we are looking at your business and submitting a claim to the HMRC on your behalf.
-You get the very best service and a team of people who deal only with R&D tax claims every day of the week.
+This means we leave no stone unturned when we are looking at your business and submitting a claim to HMRC on your behalf.

 Can you work with my current accountant?

 Yes, of course we can.
 If you are happy with your current accountant, then there is no reason to change.
 We understand what it means to have people in your business that you can trust.
-Your accountant will have all of the financial data we need to be able to submit a successful claim.
-We are used to working hand in hand with accountants to submit accurate and successful R&D tax claims.
-We are an R&D tax specialist, so your accountant can rest assured that we won’t try to ‘poach’ you as a client.
-We let them get on with their excellent work and we do ours.
-The last thing we want is for you to walk away from the
+Your accountant will have all of the financial data we need to be able to submit a robust R&D claim.
+We are used to working hand in hand with accountants to submit R&D tax claims.

 At Lumo, we work with people to achieve the best outcome for you.
 This means we will liaise with your accountant and understand your business better.
-The more knowledge and information we can gather about your business, the more accurate your claim will be.
+The more knowledge and information we can gather about your business, the better your claim will be.

 My project failed, can this be part of the R&D claim?